 - BIO X

 This cell line has previously been used to study if components of the sigma B regulon, which controls the transcriptional response to stress, in Listeria monocytogenes contribute to cell invasion.
-It has also been to study the effect of maslinic acid, a promising chemopreventive agent, on colon cancer cell lines.
+It has also been used to study the effect of maslinic acid, a promising chemopreventive agent, on colon cancer cell lines.

 Printing DataCaco2 cells were mixed with CELLINK EPI X bioink in 1:10 ratio and discs were printed with the BIO X.